-The English Language Program was introduced – six years after the German Language Program – at Semmelweis University in 1989.
-Since then the number of students participating in the Program has been constantly growing.
-At the present time every third student of the University is international, who arrive from five continents and 70 different countries.
-More than 1700 students conduct their education in English language, oversubscription is multiple.
+The English Language Program was introduced at Semmelweis University in 1989, six years after the German Language Program.
+Since then the number of students participating in the program has been constantly growing.
+At the present time, every third student of the university is international, and they arrive from five continents and 70 different countries.
+More than 1700 students conduct their education in English, and oversubscription is multiple.

 The study matters of the students in the English Language Program of the Faculties of Medicine, Dentistry and Pharmaceutical Sciences are managed by the Directorate of International Studies.

-The Faculty of Health Sciences’ has English language programmes in health care: Physiotherpy (B.Sc. & M.Sc.), Nursing (B.Sc. & M.Sc.) and Midwifery (B.Sc.).
-Read more detailed information about the application…
+The Faculty of Health Sciences has English language programs in health care: Physiotherapy (B.Sc. & M.Sc.), Nursing (B.Sc. & M.Sc.) and Midwifery (B.Sc.).
+Read more detailed information about the application.

-Semmelweis University is proud to have a truly international student community and famous for its bubbly student life, for instance the Semmelweis Carnival which is organized every year traditionally together with the Hungarian students or other programs for example the Freshman’s Day which helps the integration of international students.
+Semmelweis University is proud to have a truly international student community and famous for its bubbly student life, e.g. the Semmelweis Carnival, which is organized every year traditionally together with the Hungarian students, or other programs, e.g. Freshman’s Day, which helps the integration of international students.